Bug report #12220

 If my data is a point feature, and I have symbolised it with a style, QGIS still places the label over the symbol, no matter how high/low I set this value.

-#1 Updated by Anita Graser over 5 years ago
+#1 Updated by Anita Graser almost 6 years ago

 - Category changed from Labelling to Documentation and Help